 ||Receiver markings: M1903 on the left, M1903/14 on the right.|

-The 1903/14 is a modification of the 1903 model: Greek Crest added, Full length handguard added, (Note, handguard is missing from the picture above),
+The 1903/14 is a modification of the 1903 model: Greek Crest added, Full length handguard added, (Note, handguard is missing from the rifle pictured above),

 Grasping groves simplified, Stacking hook added.

 ||These Greek Contract rifles intended to the Basileos Stratos (Royal Army) were sequestered and issued to their troops by Austro-Hungary in 1914.
 Millions of freshly made